lvw5264/signal2json/README.md

 ## Issues

 * Not all information from the sqlite database was deemed to be worthy of archival (such as read receipts, etc).
 And other new items may possibly be overlooked.
 Please make a pull request to add them in and justify their addition.
+* Stickers are not yet supported, though signal-backup-decode does dump them.
+* Reactions are not yet supported, they rely on some sort of blob.
+* Avatars are not yet supported.
 * Quotes use the message `mms.date` (when message was sent) as the `mms.quote_id`, which differs from `mms.date_received` as that is merely the date your device received it.
     * It is likely that this is to keep compatibility with messages quoted from the `sms` table, but it is unknown whether `sms.date_sent` (which we use as the timestamp in our log formats) is used as it should be the equivalent of `mms.date`, rather than `sms.date` which is the date it was recorded to be received.
     * Therefore, someone will need to experiment and raise an issue if they cannot find a quoted message originating from the table `sms`, so it could possibly be rectified.